Hyiker/HDSSS/README.md

 My non-official implementation of the paper [Interactive Subsurface Scattering for Materials With High Scattering Distances](https://viscom.publications.uni-ulm.de/api/uploads/201/cgf2020.pdf).

+**Update 2023/05/08** I port [Deep Screen Space](https://resources.mpi-inf.mpg.de/DeepScreenSpace/) to this implementation to deliver a more straightforward contrary with the HDSSS method.

 ## Compilation

 The project is managed with [XMake](https://xmake.io/), which is a cross-platform build utility.
 To compile the project, you need to install XMake first.
 Then, run the following command in the root directory of the project to configure the project(on Windows):